What is an abdominal or pelvic adhesion?

 - do some blood tests

-Most people who have adhesions don’t need treatment for them as they don’t often cause problems.
-But if your doctor thinks that you have a bowel obstruction or pain because of an adhesion, you may be referred to hospital for treatment.
-If you have fertility problems caused by adhesions, your doctor will discuss your options with you.
+Most people who have adhesions don’t need any treatment for them as, often, they don’t cause problems.
+But if your doctor thinks that you have a bowel obstruction or severe pain because of an adhesion, they might suggest you go into hospital for treatment.

-If you have an obstructed bowel, you may need to go into hospital so your doctor can keep an eye on you until it clears.
-If you have a partial obstruction, your doctor may advise you to just have sips of water and not eat.
-This rests your bowel and may prevent it from becoming completely obstructed.
-You may have a drip put into a vein in your arm (to make sure you get enough fluids and salts) and also a tube into your nose.
-This releases gas and fluid from your stomach and stops you from being sick.
+If you have an obstructed bowel, you might need to go into hospital so your doctor can keep an eye on you until it clears.
+If you have a partial obstruction, your doctor might suggest you don’t eat solid food for a day or two and just drink fluids.
+This will give your bowel a rest and may prevent it from becoming completely obstructed.
+Bulky, high-fibre foods are more likely to get stuck in parts of your bowel that are narrow because of adhesions.
+Your hospital team may put a drip into a vein in your arm to make sure you get enough fluids and salts.
+They’ll also put a tube into your nose, which will release gas and fluid from your stomach.

 Your surgeon may do the adhesiolysis operation using keyhole surgery.
-They will make a few small cuts in your tummy rather than one large one as in traditional open surgery.
-They will insert instruments through these to cut through the scar tissue.
+They’ll make a few small cuts in your tummy rather than one large one as in open surgery.
+They’ll then cut through the scar tissue.